FaraazArsath/FaraazArsath/README.md

 ## <h2 align="left"> Hey!
 I'm Faraaz Arsath,passionate Data Scientist!👋🏻

-<li>⚕️Biomedical Engineering background with 8 years of professional experience.</li>
+<li>⚕️Biomedical Engineering background with 8 years of professional experience</li>

-📊
+<li>📊Transition to Data Science in 2022</li>

-🙂I enjoy transforming complex challenges into actionable strategies by leveraging technology to solve real-world problems.
+<li>🙂I enjoy transforming complex challenges into actionable strategies by leveraging technology to solve real-world problems</li>

-👨‍💻I constantly keep myself updated in AI by blogging, attending industry meetups, and participating in various events.
+<li>👨‍💻I constantly keep myself updated in AI by blogging, attending industry meetups, and participating in various events.</li>

-🌍I actively contribute to Omdena community projects and work on real-world challenges in the field of AI and data science. 🚀💡
+<li>🌍I actively contribute to Omdena community projects and work on real-world challenges in the field of AI and data science.🚀💡</li>

 ---